wp-plugins/qoate-scroll-triggered-box/readme.txt

 See the [Qoate Scroll Triggered Box](http://qoate.com/wordpress-plugins/scroll-triggered-box/) page for some screenshots of what the box will look like.

 == Changelog ==
+= 2.3 =
+Added the ability to let the box show up at the end of a post.

 = 2.2.1 =
 Fixed social buttons border at some themes.